psychNerdJae/into-the-tidyverse/README.md

 ## Introduction and setup

-For details on how to install software and download the tutorials, visit: [https://psychnerdjae.github.io/into-the-tidyverse/](https://psychnerdjae.github.io/into-the-tidyverse/)
+For details on how to install software and download the tutorials, [click here](https://jaeyoungson.com/tutorials.html).

 ## File and folder structure